DataDog/integrations-core/varnish/README.md

 * [Restart the Agent][5] to start sending Varnish metrics and service checks to Datadog.

+##### Autodiscovery

+Configuration of the Varnish check using Autodiscovery in containerized environments is not supported.
+Collecting metrics in this type of environment may be possible by pushing metrics to DogStatsD using a StatsD plugin.
+The following 3rd party plugins are available:

+* [libvmod-statsd][13]
+* [prometheus_varnish_exporter][14]

 #### Log Collection

 **Available for Agent >6.0**